The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 • Mood as reported and affect as observed

-• Thought process and content: logical, tangential, disorganized, etc.
+• Thought process and content: logical, tangential, disorganized

 • Cognitive functioning: orientation, memory, concentration